icopy-site/awesome/docs/awesome/awesome-promises.md

 * [promise-do-until](https://github.com/busterc/promise-do-until) - Calls a function repeatedly until a condition returns true and then resolves the promise.
 * [promise-do-whilst](https://github.com/busterc/promise-do-whilst) - Calls a function repeatedly while a condition returns true and then resolves the promise.
 * [promise-semaphore](https://github.com/samccone/promise-semaphore) - Push a set of work to be done in a configurable serial fashion
 * [promise-nodeify](https://github.com/kevinoid/promise-nodeify) - Standalone `nodeify` method which calls a Node-style callback on resolution or rejection.

 ## License
+Licensed under the [Creative Commons CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).ork to be done in a configurable serial fashion
+* [promise-nodeify](https://github.com/kevinoid/promise-nodeify) - Standalone `nodeify` method which calls a Node-style callback on resolution or rejection.

+## License